 THE PLAN

-A fiscally responsible plan to serve our communities for years to come.
+A fiscally responsible plan to serve our community for years to come.

 Two Questions, Two Solutions